-CRIN: Low Emission Fuels and Products Compeition
+CRIN: Low Emission Fuels and Products Competition

 The Low Emission Fuels and Products Competition sought to identify and accelerate the most promising technology solutions for developing low-emission fuels and products.